grdw/viper-client/README.md

 cp .env.example .env
 ```

-Fill out the details in the `.env` file, to do a demo run, simply type:
+Fill out the details in the `.env` file, and simply type:

 ```bash
 cargo run
 ```

+You can then browse: `htpp://localhost:8080` where there's a small HTML demo.

 Eventually I'm planning to turn this into a library of sorts, but for now considering how experimental this is, I'm leaving it as such